-When your sales rep is trying to close a deal when a prospect is torn between you and a competitor is the equivalent to trying to win a battle, which is why we call these handy cheat sheets competitive battlecards.
+When your sales rep is trying to close a deal when a prospect is torn between you and a competitor, they’re fighting a battle, which is why we call these handy cheat sheets competitive battlecards.
 Commonly, battlecards have a combination of tactical and strategic insights for your sales team to leverage in competitive deals and utilize when faced with competitive objections.
 Some examples of battlecard tiles include company profile, quick dismiss, win / loss stories, landmines, pricing, and more.
 Having uniform collections of data on each competitor allows all of your sales team members to be on the same page, and have prepared answers, rather than just guessing, when a prospect asks for differentiating traits between you and a competitor.

 Use Data to Validate Claims

 Depending on the information that the prospect shared with your sales rep, there are multiple sources you could use for validating the claim.
 You can easily analyze your competitor’s digital footprint and view your competitor’s press releases, product release notes, or customer reviews online.
-That way you can see firsthand what your competitors are doing, and what your competitors’ customers are really saying about the product.
-All of these sources are good validators of information that can help you put together valuable information to add to your battlecards.
+That way, you can see firsthand what your competitors are doing and what your competitors’ customers are really saying about the product.
+All of these sources are good validators of information that can help you identify key insights to add to your battlecards.

 For example, your sales rep is on a call with a prospect, and they mention that one of your competitor’s products isn’t very user friendly.
 Since you may not have firsthand knowledge of this, the best way to investigate and get validation would be to check reviews from their customers as well as product updates to see if your competitor is trying to improve their UX.
 You can arm your team by letting them know the cons of your competitor’s UX in comparison to the pros of your product or encourage them to point prospects to the negative reviews citing the competition’s poor UX.
 When adding this insight to a battlecard, craft messaging around this in a way that doesn’t attack your competitor’s UX, but rather highlights the positive elements of your own UX.
 That way, your team is prepared to tackle that topic in the future, and steer the conversation in the right direction.

 Information changes rapidly, which means gathering competitive intelligence never stops.
 The information that you’re gathering is beneficial for all teams within your organization.
 Battlecards may only be one part of your sales enablement tool belt, but should be updated whenever you have new factual data about a competitor.
-Ensure that you’re staying on top of the changing landscape and keep your battlecards robust with the help of a real-time competitive intelligence tool which can gather great competitive intel and provide your teams with relevant alerts.
+Ensure that you’re staying on top of the changing landscape and keep your battlecards robust with the help of a real-time competitive intelligence tool that can gather great competitive intel and provide your teams with relevant alerts.
 The best way to ensure that you’re providing your sales team with researched, data-backed insights, create your battlecards with the help of real-time intelligence.
 Additionally, to make sure your sales team has easy access to their battlecards, host them where your sales team spends the most time such as right in your CRM or CMS.